AlienFruit/pyculator/README.md

 A modern Python calculator with GUI for executing scripts, plotting graphs, and data analysis.

+## ⚠️ Disclaimer

+**This project is a vibe code experiment and is created for educational purposes.**

+Please **do not use** the solutions, architectural approaches, and patterns implemented in this project as a reference for your own projects.
+The code may contain suboptimal solutions, simplifications, and experimental approaches that are not suitable for production use.

 ## Features

 - **Two-panel interface**: Python code editor on the left, output area on the right